bhargavv62/Scalable-Web-Service-Deployment-Using-Docker-Swarm/README.md

 Creates a service named bhargav

-Runs 3 replicas (instances) of the mustafa container
+Runs 3 replicas (instances) of the bhargav container

 Exposes port 8081 on all nodes